 What advance methods do you use to treat periodontal disease?

-A variety of new technologies, such as ultrasonic scalars, make the treatment of this disease more thorough and comfortable than ever before.
+A variety of new technologies, such as the latest in dental lasers and ultrasonic scalars, make the treatment of this disease more thorough and comfortable than ever before.
 We can apply antibiotics directly to the gums to help kill the bacteria that caused the problems.
 Periodontal disease is treatable, even at an advanced stage, to help you keep your teeth and improve your health.

 What can I do at home to help?